 The bioactive compounds are extracted from natural sources through several techniques.
 Solvent extraction is usually employed for the extraction of secondary metabolites from the culture filtrates.
-Different polarities of organic solvents have been utilized for the extraction of bioactive compounds from actinobacteria^[50].
-The extracts from ethyl acetate showed maximum antimicrobial activity against bacteria and fungi, other solvents extracts showed moderate activity against test organism^[51].
-Same trend was observed in this study and it is also found that ethyl acetate solvent was most appropriate for compound extraction.
-The ethyl acetate extract of SRB25 showed potent activity against

-MDRSA.
-The MIC of extrat from SRB25 was 1 000 μ g/mL.
-According to thin-layer chromatography separation, the three fluorescence spots were detected under UV radiation.
-The ethyl acetate extract yielded components showed Rf value 0.37 which are similar to Rf value of actinomycin-D[52].
-Actinomycin-D acts as potent antineoplastic drug molecules produced by S. parvulus, and is used to inhibit cell proliferation in tumor cells[53].
+Different polarities of organic solvents have been utilized for the extraction of bioactive compounds from actinobacteria [44].
+The extracts from Ethyl acetate showed maximum antimicrobial activity against bacteria and fungi, other solvents extracts showed moderate activity against test organism [45].
+Same trend was observed in this study and also found that Ethyl acetate solvent was most appropriate for compound extraction.
+The ethyl acetate extract of SRB25 showed potent activity against MDRSA.
+The minimum inhibitory concentration (MIC) for the antimicrobial extracted from SRB25 was $1000 \,\mu$ g/ml.
+According to the TLC separation, the three fluorescence spots were detected under UV radiation.
+The ethyl acetate extract yielded components showed Rf value 0.37 which are similar to Rf value of Actinomycin-D [46].
+The Actinomycin-D acts as potent antineoplastic drug molecules produced by Streptomyces parvulus used to inhibit cell proliferation in tumor cells.
+[47].
 This molecule may be responsible for inhibition of growth of MDRSA.
-Based on the chemotaxonomy, the genera belonging to the cellwall type-I are Streptomyces, Streptoverticillium, Chainia, Actinopycnidium, Actinosporangium, Elyptrosporangium, Microellobosporia, Sporichthya and Intrasporangium^[54].
+Based on the chemotaxonomy, the genera belonging to the cellwall type - I are Streptomyces, Streptoverticillium, Chainia, Actinopycnidium, Actinosporangium, Elyptrosporangium, Microellobosporia, Sporichthya and Intrasporangium [48].
 The morphological observations and cell wall analysis of SRB25 reveals that these isolate belong to the genus Streptomyces.
-The sugar utilization test and other characters are exactly similar to those of S. parvulus.
+The sugar utilization test and other characters are exactly similar to those of Streptomyces parvulus.
 Hence, the strain SRB25 has been identified as S. parvulus.
-The antibiotic producing Streptomyces which are isolated from mangrove environment are identified with the help of Nonomura key (1974) and those species described in the Bergey's Manual of Determinative Bacteriology[55].
-Based on the importance of marine actinobacteria, current studies focused on bioactive compounds from marine actinobacteria of unexplored salt pan environment.
-Actinobacteria were isolated from salt pan soil samples which show high tremendous activity against drug resistant strain.
+The antibiotic producing Streptomyces which are isolated from mangrove environment are identified with the help of Nonomura key (1974) and those species described in the Bergey's Manual of Determinative Bacteriology [49].
+Based on the importance of marine actinobacteria, Current studies were focused to detect the bioactive compounds from marine actinobacteria of unexplored salt pan environment.
+Actinobacteria were isolated from salt pan soil samples which are showing high tremendous activity against drug resistant strain.
 The identification and production of new drug molecules from marine actinobacteria are necessary to counteract drug resistance in microbial population.
 Further investigations are needed in order to determine the active metabolites.